 - What are your fears?

-- What kind of stuff trouble your mind for most of your day?
+- What thoughts trouble your mind for most of your day?

 There are two types of weaknesses: